-Deliverables/Milestones Due Date Status Comments Identify and document existing management information, work management processes, and work 1/1/2019 Completed management systems, and future required management information.
-Identify mid-term enhancements that can be implemented by 7/1/2020 and prepare of list of 7/1/2019 Completed targeted enhancements.
+Deliverables/Milestones Due Date Status Comments Identify and document existing management information, work management processes, and work management systems, and future required management information.
+1/1/2019 In Progress Identify mid-term enhancements that can be implemented by 7/1/2020 and prepare of list of targeted enhancements.
 Create a milestone schedule for implementation.
 Cost benefit analysis to be provided.
-Implement short-term enhancements by 7/1/2019 and prepare summary of changes implemented.
-7/1/2019 Completed Identify long term enhancements that can be implemented by 7/1/2021 and prepare a list of 7/1/2020 Completed targeted enhancements.
+7/1/2019 In Progress Implement short-term enhancements by 7/1/2019 and prepare summary of changes implemented.
+7/1/2019 In Progress

+Identify long term enhancements that can be 7/1/2020 In Progress implemented by 7/1/2021 and prepare a list of targeted enhancements.
 Create a milestone schedule for implementation.
 Cost benefit analysis to be provided.
-Implement mid-term enhancements by 7/1/2020 and summarize implemented enhancements.
-7/1/2020 Completed Completed Implement long term enhancements by 7/1/2021 and summarize implemented enhancements.
-7/1/2021 Completed
+Implement mid-term enhancements by 7/1/2020 and 7/1/2020 In Progress Completed summarize implemented enhancements.
+Implement long term enhancements by 7/1/2021 and 7/1/2021 In Progress summarize implemented enhancements.